-Checking out your friends' Facebook walls, Twitter feeds, and Instagram photos is pretty much a no-brainer, but there are so many more awesome ways to utilize cool apps on your smartphones to keep in touch with your girlfriends.
+Checking out your friends’ TikTok videos, Twitter feeds, and Instagram stories is pretty much a no-brainer, but there are so many more awesome ways to utilize cool apps on your smartphones to keep in touch with your girlfriends.

 My favorite way to use my iPhone to keep in touch with my besties from college is by having a group text with my three closest friends.
 It’s a good way to share news with multiple people at once, plus it’s the next best thing to having a girl talk session over brunch like the old days!

 The GroupMe app is cool because you can turn alerts on and off, which is very convenient if you have a super chatty group of friends who like to text throughout the workday.
 The downside about GroupMe is that I’ve found it drains your cell phone battery insanely fast.
 For me, good old fashioned group text seems to work the best.

 A few months ago, my friends started to group text each other a picture of where we’re at or what we’re doing every single Friday night at 11 PM sharp.

 Over the weeks, we all got super creative with the photos we’d send, and it’s almost turned into a silent competition over when can send the funniest picture to the group!
 I love this new tradition because it’s a fast and fun way to feel like a part of each other’s lives.
 Plus, it give you something to look forward to all week.

 2. Go back to college for big events.